 - Many other economies have grown rapidly such as India

-- Shortages of suitable ships caused to move cargoes in two bottoms.
+- Shortages of suitable ships caused to move cargoes into two bottoms.
 Shortage of ship supply as cargo demand shifted.
 Transportation costs rose.

 Dynamic Shipping Model

 Here above freight rate model concentrated upon demand and supply conditions.
-Only additional factor is the role of shipowners’ future expectations.
-Shipowners’ future expectations help to determine shipowners’ ordering, scrapping and operational decisions.
+The only additional factor is the role of shipowners’ future expectations.
+Shipowners’ future expectations help to determine shipowners’ ordering, scrapping, and operational decisions.
 In order to determine the shipowners’ future expectations, we need to look at past events.
 Historical data and recent trends can be projected forward to estimate the shipowners’ future expectations as to future demand conditions.

 Newbuilding ordering in the early 1970s can be seen as a response to the widely-held view that the market was going to continue to grow as rapidly in the second half of the 1970s as it did till 1973.